Water Safety Program

 Lesson times: 6:00pm.
 6:30pm, 7:00pm, and 7:30pm.

-Lessons are offered at the Kohl Family YMCA located at 477 E Market Street, Akron OH 44304.
+Lessons offered at the Kohl Family YMCA located at 477 E Market Street, Akron OH 44304.

-Parents must attend a mandatory parent orientation before the program starts, and a graduation celebration will conclude the program.
+Parents / caregivers are expected to attend a mandatory orientation prior to the start of the program on Sunday, February 23, and a celebration will conclude the program on Thursday, May 1.

 young boy with autism getting swim instructions in a pool